 Perfumers Alberto Morillas and Harry Fremont.

 A friend brought up CK One yesterday in a discussion.
-The Calvin Klein names sound the same to me and it only clicked which CK perfume this was when I remembered the advertising campaign.
+The names of the Calvin Klein perfumes sound the same to me.
+Truth, Beauty, Eternity.
+CK One, CK Be, CK Free, CK All.
+It only clicked which CK perfume this was when I remembered the PR campaign.
 The teenage faux-grunge advertising.
 Oy.

-CK One was intended for a young audience, but the images were in everyone’s face, so a sort of self-recusal took place on-by-one.
-The perfume appealed to you or not, depending largely on whether the story being created included you.
+CK One was intended for a young audience, but the images were in everyone’s face.
+The perfume appealed to you or not, depending largely on whether the ‘story’ included you.
 Imagery that read as cool/aspirational to the 21 year old who found the ads exciting didn’t appeal to me.
 Thin, world-weary teens playing Peter Pan meets Lord of the Flies?
-It screamed significance in fashion patois, but the post-grunge styling was years late and a shoddy attempt to cop a style from a subculture.
-The CK One campaign started a few months after Kurt Cobain killed himself.
+It screamed significance in fashion patois.
+To my eye, though, the post-grunge styling was years late and a shoddy attempt to cop a visual style from a subculture.
+Also, the CK One campaign started a few months after Kurt Cobain killed himself.
 The notion of Calvin Klein trying to catch some momentum from grunge at this particular time was repugnant.

 So I opted out.
 I was obliged to continue to see the images—I mean, I rode the subways—but that was the end of my participation.
 The contempt wore off after about a week.
 Then I just navigated the images until the next thing came along and replaced them—a classic New York experience of my time.